-The Two Channel Switch-Pair feature (the minimum configuration) attaches two channels, channels A and B, to each storage director.
+The Two Channel Switch-Pair feature (the minimum configuration) enables two channels, channels A and B, to share a storage director.

 The channels can be attached to the same or different processing units.
+(See INTRO 30, 34, and 45 for more information on channel switch features.)

-The Two Channel Switch-Pair, Additional feature (TCA) attaches channels C and D to each storage directors.
+The Two Channel Switch-Pair, Additional feature (TCA) adds channels C and D to both storage directors.

 The channels can be attached to the same or different processing units.
+(See INTRO 30, 34, and 45 for more information on channel switch features.)

-The Four Channel Switch, Additional feature (FCA) attaches channels E, F, G, and H to each storage directors.
+The Four Channel Switch, Additional feature (FCA) adds channels E, F, G, and H to both storage directors.
 This feature gives a total of eight channels that are shared by both storage directors.